Saluki vs Samoyed: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Saluki and Samoyed.
 Saluki requires high (1-2 hours daily) levels of exercise and engagement, while Samoyed needs high activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With comparable activity needs, daily time is a wash; other factors decide.
 Saluki owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Samoyed.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Saluki and Samoyed.
 Saluki has low to moderate grooming needs, while Samoyed requires very high maintenance.
 Professional grooming costs reflect these differences: Saluki owners typically spend $0-$200 annually on grooming, compared to $400-$800 for Samoyed.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Professional grooming is a supplement; the core work of brushing, bathing, nails, and dental hygiene happens at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners